edvin/fxldemo-gradle/README.md

-# QuickStart Demo Application for FXLauncher
+# Gradle QuickStart Demo Application for FXLauncher

 This example showcases how to configure [FXLauncher](https://github.com/edvin/fxlauncher) in your Gradle based application to provide automatic updates optionally in combination with native installers.